nikeethr/data_engineering/projects/cylc_playground/notes.md

     - Allow for X11 forwarding (needed to copy across a X11 file)
     - Make sure to setup port mapping for 22 from the container to (some available port) in the VM
     - Finally copy over the pn image using scp
-    - ssh (-AX) (-p with the opened port) into the cylc-user within the container
+    - ssh (-AY) (-p with the opened port) into the cylc-user within the container
     - display the image using the appropriate command

 On the windows side I needed an X-server:
     - I used `vcxsrv` on recommendation
+    - Needed to configure the windows host see below

-### known host varying due to container regeneration
+### Windows: known host varying due to container regeneration

 !IMPORTANT: everytime I recreated the image I had to delete the known-hosts in windows

 In order to prevent this I added the following in ~/.ssh/config: